Father Goose (film): Production

+The film was based on a short story by S Barnett called A Place of Dragons.
+Producer Hal Chester hired Frank Tarloff, with whom he had worked on School for Scoundrels, to write the screenplay.
+Tarloff turned the project down at first calling it "a poor man's African Queen", but changed his mind.
+Originally the film was going to be a "small British picture" directed by Cy Endfield, who like Tarloff was an American blacklistee living in England.
+Tarloff added the children, who were not in the original story.
+Chester then sold the project to Universal, although they refused to let Chester produce.

+According to the New York Times, Cary Grant was given the original story by an executive at Universal who liked it.
+He passed it along to Peter Stone, who told him he wanted to write the screenplay.
+Grant then arranged for Stone to be signed to Father Goose; Stone's contract called for a picture a year for five years.

+At one stage, David Miller was going to direct but that job eventually went to Ralph Nelson.

+There were a number of films and TV shows in the early 1960s that featured coastwatcher characters, in part due to the fact President John F. Kennedy's life had been saved by a coastwatcher during World War Two.

 Father Goose was filmed on location in Jamaica.

-When Grant was asked by a Universal Pictures executive to read the short story, he liked it well enough to pass it along to Peter Stone, who told him he wanted to write the screenplay.
-Grant then arranged for him to be signed to Father Goose; Stone's contract called for a picture a year for five years.
+Filming began in May 1964.

 The Japanese patrol vessel at the end of the film was portrayed by a former U.S. Coast Guard wood hull 83-foot WPB patrol boat.
-Director Ralph Nelson stated he tried to avoid professional child actors; with one exception, he succeeded.
+Director Ralph Nelson stated he tried to avoid professional child actors; with the exception of Verina Greenlaw ("Christine") he succeeded.

 Reception

+Box office

-The film grossed $12,500,000 at the domestic box office, earning $6 million in US theatrical rentals.
+The film grossed $12.5 million at the domestic box office, earning $6 million in US theatrical rentals.

-Time Out Film Guide panned the film, complaining, "It's a shame that Grant ... should have logged this sentimental claptrap as his penultimate film" and "Grant frequently looks as if he really didn't want to be there, wading lost in a sludge of turgid drama and pallid comedy."
-Film4 agreed, stating "the story all too slowly descends into sentimental sludge."
+Critical

-In its contemporary review, Variety found more to like: "Cary Grant comes up with an about-face change of character....
+In its contemporary review, Variety was positive: "Cary Grant comes up with an about-face change of character....
 [He] plays an unshaven bum addicted to tippling and tattered attire, a long way from the suave figure he usually projects but affording him opportunity for nutty characterization.
 Leslie Caron and Trevor Howard are valuable assists to plottage...."

 Bosley Crowther, The New York Times critic, considered it "a cheerfully fanciful fable" and "some harmless entertainment".
 Of the title character, he wrote, "It is not a very deep character or a very real one, but it is fun."

 Awards and nominations

 S. H. Barnett, Peter Stone, and Frank Tarloff won the Oscar for Best Writing, Story and Screenplay, which was written directly for the screen.
 Ted J. Kent was nominated for Best Film Editing and Waldon O. Watson for Best Sound.
 It received a nomination for the 1965 Golden Globe Best Motion Picture - Musical/Comedy award.

+When Stone accepted his Oscar, he said "Thank you to Cary Grant who keeps winning these things for other people.”